trustmaster/embook/processes/planning/realistic-goal-setting.md

 Many teams suffer from consistently not achieving their Sprint goals.
 Especially teams using SCRUM, because setting challenging goals every couple weeks is part of the SCRUM framework.

 Have you seen a team that doesn't achieve what they have planned sprint after sprint?
-Everyone is demotivated, and the manager keeps making a conclusion that "we need to push harder".
+Everyone is demotivated, and the manager keeps concluding that "we need to push harder".
 Next sprint the team pushes harder, doesn't achieve the goals again and gets even more demotivated.
-This is not a healthy environment, something is fundamentally wrong in such a team.
+This is not a healthy environment, this is a vicious circle.

 Changing the way the goals are set in your team can be a game changer.
 A team can transform from "the team of losers" to "the team of winners" just in a few weeks.
 And no, it doesn't come with a cost of delivering less.

 ## Problem

 Setting goals is a process and a skill rather than something that has a quick and easy answer.
-In this article we will go over several criteria and tips that will help you set more realistic goals.
+In this article we will go over several criteria and tips that will help you set ambitious yet achievable goals.

 We're also going to answer the following typical questions: